EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 ### Allocation
 * When an allocation request comes, the area is taken out from its own thread FreeList and returned to the application
-* If the own thread FreeList is empty, allocation is performed from the other thread FreeList (RevolverCAS)
+* If the own thread FreeList is empty, allocation is performed from the other thread FreeList (RevolverAtomic)
 * If other thread FreeList is empty, entrust processing to the allocator that has the Cache mechanism

 ### Free
 * Free performed in its own thread holds the area in its own thread FreeList
-* Free performed in another thread holds the area in its other thread FreeList (RevolverCAS)
+* Free performed in another thread holds the area in its other thread FreeList (RevolverAtomic)

-## RevolverCAS mechanism
+## RevolverAtomic mechanism
 ### Allocation Revolver and Free Revolver
-* Allocation Revolver rotates a dedicated CAS index on every request
+* Allocation Revolver rotates a dedicated Atomic index on every request
-* Free Revolver rotates a dedicated CAS index on every request
+* Free Revolver rotates a dedicated Atomic index on every request
-* Distribute access between allocated and freed CAS indexes
+* Distribute access between allocated and freed Atomic indexes
-* CAS is distributedly accessed for allocation requests and simultaneous free requests (reduce the lock conflict problem)
+* Distributed access to atomic operations for allocation requests and simultaneous free requests (reduce the lock conflict problem)
 * Do not transfer thread execution right

 ## Reserver mechanism